-This blog post was updated on May 15, 2020.
+This blog post was updated on February 19, 2023.

 Well, if you’re retired, then you’re just perfect for slow travel!
-You’ve got the time, the financial safety net, and you still want new and enriching experiences.
+You’ve got the time, the financial safety net, and you now want new and enriching experiences.
 So where do you start?
-Here are a few ideas that can kick-start a whole new chapter of travel in your life.
+Here are a few ideas for slow travel for seniors that can kickstart a whole new chapter of travel in your life.
 For example, how would you like to…

 …take a train ride across America?